New Scholarship Endowment Part of Tuskegee’s Engineering Women Leadership Development Initiative

 This initiative, Aglan continued, will provide learning and development opportunities for female engineering students by engaging their professional counterparts who have already charted their own successful career paths.
 Students will be able to interact with these role models through on-campus programs and selective shadowing opportunities at these women’s places of employment.

 The April 2018 report “Women of Color in the Engineering Workplace” by the National Society of Black Engineers and the Society of Women Engineers illustrates the need for programs such as this.
-Women of color, the report details, comprise less than 2% of all professionals in the engineering workforce.
+Women of color, the report details, comprise less than two percent of all professionals in the engineering workforce.
 Industry challenges they face during their formable first years of employment include low gender and ethnic representation, inadequate professional or workplace-based support programs, and lacking minority female role models.

 The college will begin accepting applications for the scholarship once the endowment matures 18 months from now.
 At that time, to be eligible, applicants must have demonstrated their commitment to leadership activities—such as active participation in professional organizations, honor societies and volunteerism—and possess a minimum 3.25 GPA.